McGill-NLP/llm2vec/Tutorial_README.md

-# Tutorial to Use LLM2Vec Steps with Any Decoder-only Model
+# LLM2Vec Tutorial: Steps for transforming any decoder-only model into a text encoder

-LLM2Vec consists of 3 simple steps to convert decoder-only LLMs into text encoders: 1) enabling bidirectional attention, 2) training with masked next token prediction, and 3) unsupervised contrastive learning.
+LLM2Vec consists of 3 simple steps to transform decoder-only LLMs into text encoders: 1) enabling bidirectional attention, 2) training with masked next token prediction, and 3) unsupervised contrastive learning.
 The model can be further fine-tuned with supervised data.
 Here, we provide a tutorial on how to use the LlaMA models.

 ## 1) Enabling Bidirectional Attention